Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Simulation results

 \subsubsection{LSR comparison}

-In all the experiments, we considered the baseline models VAE$_{12}$-$b$ and the action VAE$_{12}$-$L_1$ trained with the action term~\eqref{eq:acloss}. {\blue We compared our method with Semi-Parametric Topological Memory (SPTM) framework presented in~\cite{savinov2018semiparametric} and an MPC-based approach inspired by~\cite{hafner2018learning}.
+We compared the performance of the LSR on all simulated tasks with two benchmark methods introduced below.
+In all the experiments, we considered the baseline models VAE$_{12}$-$b$ and the action VAE$_{12}$-$L_1$ trained with the action term~\eqref{eq:acloss}.
+We compared our method with Semi-Parametric Topological Memory (SPTM) framework~\cite{savinov2018semiparametric} discussed in Sec.~\ref{sec:related-work} and an MPC-based approach inspired by~\cite{hafner2018learning}.

-{\blue In SPTM, we connected action pairs (treated as one-step trajectories) and no-action pairs (considered temporarily close) in the latent memory graph.
-As in~\cite{savinov2018semiparametric}, we added $N_\text{sc}$ more \textit{shortcut} edges connecting the encodings that are considered closest by the retrieval network to the memory graph.} In the localization step, we used the median of $ k = 5$ nearest neighbours of the nodes in the memory graph as recommended in~\cite{savinov2018semiparametric}.
-To select the waypoint, } {\blue we performed a grid search over $ s_{\text{reach}} \in \{0.75, 0.9, 0.95 \}$ and chose ${ s_{\text{reach}} = 0.95}$.
-We also performed a grid search over ${N_\text{sc} \in \{0, 2\cdot 10^2, 1\cdot 10^4, 1\cdot 10^5, 1\cdot 10^6, 1.5\cdot 10^6, 2\cdot 10^6 \}}$~and used the values $ N_\text{sc} = 1.0 \cdot 10^6,\, 1.5 \cdot 10^6,\, 2.0 \cdot 10^6 $ for $ns$, $hs$ and $rb$, respectively.} {\blue We used high number of shortcuts compared to ${ N_\text{sc} = 2 \cdot 10^2}$ in~\cite{savinov2018semiparametric} because we only had access to one-step trajectories instead of full roll-outs.
+In SPTM, we connected action pairs (treated as one-step trajectories) and no-action pairs (considered temporarily close) in the latent memory graph.
+As in~\cite{savinov2018semiparametric}, we added $N_\text{sc}$ more \textit{shortcut} edges connecting the encodings that are considered closest by the retrieval network to the memory graph.
+In the localization step, we used the median of $ k = 5$ nearest neighbours of the nodes in the memory graph as recommended in~\cite{savinov2018semiparametric}.
+To select the waypoint, we performed a grid search over $ s_{\text{reach}} \in \{0.75, 0.9, 0.95 \}$ and chose ${s_{\text{reach}} = 0.95}$.
+We also performed a grid search over ${N_\text{sc} \in \{0, 2\cdot 10^2, 1\cdot 10^4, 1\cdot 10^5, 1\cdot 10^6, 1.5\cdot 10^6, 2\cdot 10^6 \}}$~and used the values $ N_\text{sc} = 1.0 \cdot 10^6,\, 1.5 \cdot 10^6,\, 2.0 \cdot 10^6 $ for $ns$, $hs$ and $rb$, respectively. {We used high number of shortcuts compared to ${N_\text{sc} = 2 \cdot 10^2}$ in~\cite{savinov2018semiparametric} because we only had access to one-step trajectories instead of full roll-outs.
 Using low number of shortcuts resulted in a memory graph consisting of large amount of \emph{disconnected} components which impeded planning.
-For example, in hard stacking task using ${ N_\text{sc} = 2 \cdot 10^2}$ yielded a graph with $2243$ connected components which led to almost zero correct transitions over the $1000$ test paths.
+For example, in hard stacking task using ${N_\text{sc} = 2 \cdot 10^2}$ yielded a graph with $2243$ connected components which led to almost zero correct transitions over the $1000$ test paths.
 A higher number of shortcuts instead improved the connectivity of the graph and thus its planning capabilities.

 The MPC-inspired baseline is composed of a learned transition model $f_t(\cdot)$ and a learned action validation model $f_a(\cdot)$, both taking the current latent state $z_1$ and the applied action $u$ as inputs.
 The transition model then predicts the next state $z_2=f_t(z_1,u)$, while the validation model $f_a(z_1,u)$ predicts whether the given action $u$ was allowed or not.